kgashok/sortUnix/README.md

 ## What to do?

+Once you have successfully forked your own copy of the github repo on ```repl.it```, do the following inside repl.it:

   1. Press the green "run" button above
   2. Observe what happens on the console on the right.